-(For Love of the Car)
+For Love of the Car

 Adolf Hitler, the future leader of Germany, sketched the drawing you see above in the summer of 1932, while enjoying a hot lunch in a Munich restaurant.
 The former artist, while contemplating ways to set Germany on a modern course, was inspired by his admiration for American auto-maker (and anti-Semite) Henry Ford to formulate an ingenious plan: To reduce unemployment, a massive program of public works would build the worlds first super-highway, the Autobahn, providing the Reich with a modern infrastructure.
 To stimulate German industry, it was necessary to develop a car the average German could actually afford to own.
 Hitler would eventually give his drawing to the head of Daimler-Benz, Jakob Werlin, telling him: "Take it with you and speak with people who understand more about it than I do.
 But don't forget it.
 I want to hear from you soon about the technical details."
-Note: The exact provenance for this image is in some dispute.

 There was only one motorcar for every fifty Germans, compared to one for every five in America, as most workmen used a bicycle or public transportation.
 Hitler was hardly the first to conceptualize super-highways and affordable cars, but when he took over the leadership of Germany in 1933, he sought out Ferdinand Porsche, who had been working the problem through on his own.
 Erwin Komenda, the chief designer of AUTO UNION, was working on the development of a car body with the aid of a wind tunnel, the first such effort.
 He turned his energies to the KDF project and developed the first body prototype, which would eventually become the most built car body of the last century.
 A small team of engineers would begin initial development in 1934.
+It would be Hitler's job to sell the idea to the German people. -Walther Johann von Löpp (2015)

-February 15 1936: Hitler utilizes a German industry exhibition to propagandize to a still skeptical Volk on the wisdom of a People's Car in every Aryan driveway: "...the intensive development of our most modern sector of the transport industry depends on the complete freedom of a People to make use of it, and I mean by this the absence of legal and psychological restrictions.
+The intensive development of our most modern sector of the transport industry depends on the complete freedom of a People to make use of it, and I mean by this the absence of legal and psychological restrictions.
 It is no more asocial to buy a car than it once was to use a sheet of glass in a window instead of the traditional piece of oilskin.
 In the beginning only a few people use an invention of this kind; then it attracts more and more people until it gradually includes everyone...
 It was bad enough that the leaders of the People and the State, obsessed by ideas of this kind, had no understanding of the development of motorization.
 It was just as bad, however, that German industry, even if perhaps not consciously, thought along the same lines.
 Hence it had no clear awareness that unless the automobile becomes something everyone uses, its dormant potentialities will not be realized.